 As an international employment agency, one of your business model’s critical elements is finding the right candidates.
+Smaller and larger companies often face similar challenges in this regard.
+Ideally, you want to achieve a situation where the right candidates are merely coming to you.

-Recruitment process outsourcing vs. DIY
+Recruitment Process Outsourcing vs. DIY

-In control vs. Not in control
+1. In control vs. Not In control

 A person holding everything under control, working on his laptop